samiunblack/samiunblack/README.md

 ## Glad to see you here! 😄

 I am a software engineer and problem solver.
-I love programming, reading and teaching
+I love programming, reading and teaching.
+I love to surround myself with code and people who love to code.
 <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="200" align="right"/>

 👨‍💻 **Talking about Personal Stuffs:**